hashicorp/terraform-provider-google/website/docs/r/secret_manager_secret.html.markdown

   'latest' or 'NEW'.
 No more than 50 aliases can be assigned to a given secret.
   An object containing a list of "key": value pairs.
 Example:
   { "name": "wrench", "mass": "1.3kg", "count": "3" }.

+* `version_destroy_ttl` -
+  (Optional)
+  Secret Version TTL after destruction request.
+  This is a part of the delayed delete feature on Secret Version.
+  For secret with versionDestroyTtl>0, version destruction doesn't happen immediately on calling destroy instead the version goes to a disabled state and the actual destruction happens after this TTL expires.

 * `topics` -
   (Optional)